M-Sandberg/Code-Katas/exchange_rates_gaps/README.md

 # Expected result

-### <strong> This is only an example based on the example above, the actual result should contain all of the orders </strong>
+### <strong> This is only an example based on the example above.
+The actual result should contain all of the orders. </strong>

 ### HEAD